 A retail manufacturer developed an inspiring vision for the organization.
 It then leveraged that vision by translating it into a set of clear values that drive every aspect of the business, breathing life into shared purpose and guiding employees in their interactions with customers.
 Innovative activities, marketing strategies, and community campaigns were designed to deliberately link to those values, reinforcing their significance and meaning for employees, aligning them to new business growth opportunities, and connecting them to the values, stories and aspirations of customers.5 Vision and values create a sense of purpose at both the organizational and individual level.
 By creating guiding principles, organizations are able to reaffirm what matters most and leverage values and vision in the decision-making process.

-Separately, the levers offer a look into a single area of the cultural makeup within an organization.
-Viewed in tandem, the levers offer insight into which areas of the organization can be stretched, modified, or improved to achieve overall goals.
+Separately, the drivers offer a look into a single area of the cultural makeup within an organization.
+Viewed in tandem, the drivers offer insight into which areas of the organization can be stretched, modified, or improved to achieve overall goals.
 These key areas can be linked to the actions of the employees and the initiatives that can be taken to address cultural issues.

 Organizational Resiliency is an Outcome of Culture